bambooSocks/agile_project/README.md

 project the SQLite repository was used as the implementation.

 ## Design Decisions & Project Issues:
-* A jurney can only have one container.
+* A journey can only have one container.
 Since it was not specifically written in the project requirements, this choice was made due to time constraints and YAGNI principles.

 * There is a lack of interfaces for the model, apart from the Repository for the database.
 This is mostly due to the fact that it was not considered to be necessary for the scope of this project.
 The number of classes is limited and the functionalities are mostly segregated according to the user type.
 Should one extend the project and create an admin user role, then the User class could be possibly made as an interface.

-*It might be that our UI system is highly coupled, however it was decided to design it in this way in order to give it a consistent appearance (for example the top bar is similar for the main panels).
+ * It might be that our UI system is highly coupled, however it was decided to design it in this way in order to give it a consistent appearance (for example the top bar is similar for the main panels).
 Also we have kept the model (Application.java in our case) separated from the UI.
 This allows further implementation of the system on other user interfaces, if required in the future.

 ## Files Included Within This Project:
 * **JPA Content** n XML file for the persistence layer